What Is Corporate Culture?

 Obviously, a lack of self-motivation is also a big issue when it comes to professional performance.
 Warning signs of unmotivated employees include missing deadlines, consistently arriving late to work or leaving early, sub-par work product that doesn’t match the employee’s capabilities, and a lack of interest in advancement or recognition.

 The key to stabilizing self-motivation is increasing engagement.
-Inviting both highly-motivated and under-motivated employees to participate in strategy meetings, or asking for employees’ thoughts on business decisions, are two simple ways to increase engagement.
+Inviting both highly motivated and under-motivated employees to participate in strategy meetings, or asking for employees’ thoughts on business decisions, are two simple ways to increase engagement.
 The highly-motivated millennial will feel recognized and appreciated, and the unmotivated employee will be forced to engage in the organization’s culture.

 - Competitiveness: Friendly competition can be very healthy within an organization, particularly within service-based industries.
 Programs designed to recognize and reward employees for their achievements are generally received positively.

 Of course, as we all know, some team members can take competition too far, which can have a negative effect on morale.
 Imagine an experienced Sales Manager who is responsible for motivating his team of junior salespeople.
-In doing so, he decides to create a monthly competition for highest billings, in which he also participates.
+In doing so, he decides to create a monthly competition for the highest billings, in which he also participates.
 As expected, he wins the award every month, as he’s a much more experienced salesperson than his team members.
 As a result, his team becomes unmotivated and the competition is counter-productive.

 Lack of competition can also be detrimental to an organization.
 Even if your organization is not structured in a way that encourages friendly competition between employees, it’s always possible for employees to compete with their own previous performance.